Reckimus/Halloween-Event/README.md

 # Halloween-Event
-Simple mod to activate the Shivering Halloween Event on Stowaway Drop in BepInEx Plugins Folder and visit Stowaway keep for Halloween fun.
+Simple mod to activate the Shivering Halloween Event on Stowaway

+Drop it in your BepInEx/plugins/ folder.

+Go to the event area—the plugin will activate "HALLOWEEN EVENT" for you!